protonail/bolt/README.md

 * [Ironsmith](https://github.com/timshannon/ironsmith) - A simple, script-driven continuous integration (build - > test -> release) tool, with no external dependencies
 * [BoltHold](https://github.com/timshannon/bolthold) - An embeddable NoSQL store for Go types built on BoltDB
 * [Ponzu CMS](https://ponzu-cms.org) - Headless CMS + automatic JSON API with auto-HTTPS, HTTP/2 Server Push, and flexible server framework.
+* [bolt-jna](https://github.com/protonail/bolt-jna) - Java JNA (not JNI) adapter for Bolt DB.
+* [Keylord](https://protonail.com) - Keylord is a desktop GUI client for Redis, Bolt, LevelDB and Memcached key-value databases.
+It is using bolt-jna adapter to manage Bolt databases.

 If you are using Bolt in a project please send a pull request to add it to the list.